Storing Personal Passwords in PAM360

 4. Managing Passwords in Bulk

-Import and export passwords added to the Personal tab in bulk.
-Click here to view file samples and learn more about file formats supported for importing.
-The data from the imported file will autofill the fields matching the column names.
-You can also choose which field in the imported file should map to the attributes of the corresponding personal category.
+You can import and export passwords added to the Personal tab in bulk.
+Click here to view sample files and learn more about the supported file formats for importing.
+When you import a file, PAM360 will automatically fill in the fields matching the column names.
+Additionally, you can manually map fields in the imported file to the attributes of the corresponding personal category.

 4.1 Importing Passwords

-5. Click Browse and select the file to import passwords.
+3. Click Browse and select the file from your machine that contains the passwords.

 4.2 Exporting Passwords

-2. Click the Export icon () present in the top right corner.
+2. Click the Export icon in the top right corner of the screen.

 3. Select PDF or XLS format based on your preference.
-The passwords are exported in a PDF or XLS file based on your selection and saved to your local machine.
+The passwords will be exported to your machine as a PDF or XLS file based on your selection.

 5. Reset Personal Passphrase

-Note: Resetting personal passphrase will delete all the data stored in the Personal tab permanently.
+Resetting the personal passphrase will permanently delete all the data stored in the Personal tab.

-1. Navigate to the Personal tab and click Forgot Personal Passphrase?.
+1. Go to the Personal tab and click the Forgot Personal Passphrase? option under the Enter your passphrase field.

-2. In the pop-up that appears, enter a Reason for the passphrase reset and click Reset Passphrase.
+2. In the pop-up window that appears, provide a reason for the passphrase reset in the Reason field and click the Reset Passphrase button.

-3. Now, you have successfully reset the personal passphrase of the Personal tab.
+You have successfully reset your personal passphrase for the Personal tab.

 Top